erikknorren/nuxt3-starter/README.md

 })
 ```

 This is the most important config file in your project.
 Your config is written inside the defineNuxtConfig() function.
-It

 <h4 id="ssr">SSR</h4>
 The ssr property is used to enable or disable server side rendering.
 Nuxt 3 ships server-side rendering by default.
 This means the server returns a fully rendered HTML page to the browser.